 With a rise in vaccination rates globally, several economies saw a rebound in 2021.
 The demand for Caterpillar's products has recovered over the last few quarters.
 The company also reported better than expected results over the past few quarters.

 With the volatility in oil prices in 2020, its production in the U.S. was impacted, resulting in lower dealer inventory levels for Caterpillar.
-Note that roughly half of the company’s total sales are generated from the North America region.
-Moreover, the coronavirus outbreak resulted in reduction of mining as well as construction activities in 2020, and the demand has now begun to rebound in 2021.
+Note that roughly half of the company’s total sales are generated from the North American region.
+Moreover, the coronavirus outbreak resulted in a reduction in mining as well as construction activities in 2020, but the demand saw a strong rebound in 2021.

 The company also sells financial products in the form of financing options of leases and loans and insurance, primarily to drive sales growth of its products.
 CAT sells its products through a worldwide network of dealers.